paveltimofeev/screens.io/tasklist.md

 - Confirmation dialog for delete ops
 - Displaying Errors on load and save
 - [Feature] Other browsers: FF/IE?
+- [Feature] Collect logs
-- FontAwsome can be used for commercial project?
+- [Legal] FontAwsome can be used for commercial project?

 - DOCKERIZE AUTH-PROXY & BACKEND AND RUN THEM IN AWS